John McCain: Awards and honors

 On November 29, 2017, the Phoenix City Council unanimously voted to name Terminal 3 at Phoenix Sky Harbor International Airport in Honor of the Senator which opened on January 7, 2019, after his death in August 2018.

+On September 28, 2023, Joe Biden, alongside Arizona Governor Katie Hobbs and members of McCain’s family, announced plans for the John S. McCain III Library and Museum in Tempe, Arizona, honoring McCain’s legacy in Arizona.

 Commemoration

 On April 4, 2019, the Kyiv City Council renamed a street that had previously been named after the NKVD agent Ivan Kudria to "John McCain Street".

 There is also John McCain Street in the city of Kryvyi Rih.
 The cities of Vinnytsia and Sumy have Senator McCain Street.

 A John McCain memorial was built in Hanoi, now a symbol of McCain's relationship with Vietnam, and the relationship of the U.S. to Vietnam.